Retaking the TExES

 Candidates may sit for certification exams a maximum of five times.
 This includes the original session, so candidates are granted four opportunities to retake the TExES tests.

-This retake limit is new for 2016-2017.
+This retake limit is new as of 2016.
 Students who have retaken the exam prior to September 1, 2015 will have all testing sessions counted as one attempt.

 If you have taken the exam five times and still not passed, you will not be allowed any further retakes unless the State Board for Educator Certification (SBEC) agrees to waive this limitation.